Racial Equity

 How is our county doing?

-Poverty rates were much higher among African American (22%) and Hispanic (23%) children than among white children (10%) in Essex County in 2017-21.
-Since 2000, this represented a decrease of 11 percentage points among Hispanic children, a decrease of 5 points for African American children and an increase of 2 percentage points among white children.
+Poverty rates were much higher among Hispanic (20%) children than among White children (10%) in Essex County in 2020-24.
+Since 2010-14, this represents a decrease of 17 percentage points among Hispanic children and a decrease of 2 percentage points among White children.

-Compared to Massachusetts, Essex County's poverty rates for African American and white children were similar, while its rate for Hispanic children was 5 percentage points lower..
-Rates in Essex were similar to the nation for Hispanic and Asian children, but 9 percentage points lower for Black children and 3 points lower for white children.
+Compared to Massachusetts, Essex County's poverty rates for White children were similar, while its rate for Hispanic children was 5 percentage points lower.
+Rates in Essex were 2 percentage points lower than the nation for Hispanic and 3 percentage points lower for White children.
 Child populations for most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 How do we compare to similar counties?

 All the comparison counties had similar racial and ethnic disparities.
-Essex, however, had the highest poverty rate for Hispanic children compared to Middlesex, MA (21%), Lake, IL (18%), and Westchester, NY (15%).
-The rate for African American children in Essex was lower than Lake (33%), but similar to Middlesex (21%) and higher than Westchester (18%).
+Essex, however, had the highest poverty rate for Hispanic children compared to Middlesex, MA (18%), Lake, IL (19%), and Westchester, NY (17%).
+Essex County also had the highest poverty rate for White children (8%) compared to Middlesex County, MA (5%), Lake County, IL (6%), and Westchester, NY (5%).

 Why do these disparities exist?